stsyn/createElement/README.md

 - **element** — HTMLElement to be inserted inside of `container`.

 # Notation mode
-Initially designed to singifically reduce amount of code.
-You may omit function word and pass not HTMLElement as in `createElement(CSS selector, options, [childElement1, childElement2...])`, but plain notation array `[CSS selector, options, [childElement1, childElement2...]]`.
-You can mix normal mode with Notation mode, when you need to store specific elements in variables.
+Initially designed to singifically reduce amount of code, allows code reusage.
+You may omit function word and pass not HTMLElement as in
+`createElement(CSS selector, options, [childElement1, childElement2...])`, but plain notation array
+`[CSS selector, options, [childElement1, childElement2...]]`.
+You can mix normal mode with Notation mode, when you need to store specific elements in variables, but it's **discouraged**, use *\_cast* prop.

 Consider two examples: